isabella232/ml-grid-docs/app/posts/s2-methodology/2-0-overview-pipeline/2-0-4-tracing/2-0-4-0-index.md

 ---
-title: Tracing
+title: 4.
+Tracing
-date: 2012-08-23
+date: 2018-02-27
 layout: post.html
 ---

 Using the GeoJSON overlay, the data-team began to trace all HV infrastructure.
 They first created a “task” for each country using a [tasking manager](https://github.com/hotosm/tasking-manager).
-This tool breaks a geospatial area into a grid of small squares, where any person can only work on mapping a single small region at a time (to prevent collisions; Figure XXX).
+This tool breaks a geospatial area into a grid of small squares, where any person can only work on mapping a single small region at a time (to prevent collisions; Figure 5).

 <figure class="align-center">
   <img src="/assets/graphics/content/tasking_manager_example.png" alt="Tasking manager" />
-  <figcaption><b>Figure XXX.
+  <figcaption><b>Figure 5.
 Example of tasking manager in Zambia.</b> Each yellow square represents a small region that was mapped and each blue square shows a locked region where mapping in progress by a single person.
 Squares without any color still require attention.</figcaption>
 </figure>

 Each person selects and “locks” a square before mapping all HV features that lie within this small zone using JSOM.
-Each square was approximately 1,100 km<sup>2</sup>, which often contained many predicted towers distributed throughout the area (Figure XXX).
+Each square was approximately 1,100 km<sup>2</sup>, which often contained many predicted towers distributed throughout the area (Figure 6).

 <figure class="align-center">
   <img src="/assets/graphics/content/task_manager_tile.png" alt="Tasking manager tile" />
-  <figcaption><b>Figure XXX.
+  <figcaption><b>Figure 6.
 Example of a single locked tile from the task manager.</b> Each dot represents a positive prediction by the model ready to be manually reviewed.</figcaption>
 </figure>